AzureIoTGBB/azure-iot-edge-hol-linux/module2/README.md

 ### Observe D2C messages

-In the iothub-explorer output window opened earlier, you should see messages flowing though the hub.
+In the azure cloud CLI window opened above, you should see messages flowing though the hub.
 These messages have come from the device, to the local Edge Hub and been forwarded to the cloud based IoT Hub in a store-and-forward fashion (i.e. transparent gateway).
 Please note that there may be some delay before you see data in the monitor.

 hit CTRL-C to stop monitoring.